puppeteer/puppeteer/docs/api.md

 The method launches a browser instance with given arguments.
 The browser will be closed when the parent node.js process is closed.

-> **Note** Puppeteer works best with the version of Chromium it is bundled with.
+> **NOTE** Puppeteer works best with the version of Chromium it is bundled with.
 There is no guarantee it will work with any other version.
 Use `executablePath` option with extreme caution.
 If Google Chrome (rather than Chromium) is preferred, a [Chrome Canary](https://www.google.com/chrome/browser/canary.html) or [Dev Channel](https://www.chromium.org/getting-involved/dev-channel) build is suggested.

 ### class: Browser